whitestryder-labs/simple-inventory-app/README.md

      - supports update of 'description', 'price', and 'quantityInStock' attributes

 3. *Unit and Integration Tests*
-   - Unit tests are provided for each of the core domain entities: InventoryItem, InventoryItemAccess
+   - Unit tests are used to test the 'core' layer:
+     - Domain Entities: IventoryItem, InventoryItemAccess
-   - Integration tests are provided for:
+   - Integration tests are used to test the 'config', 'api', and 'app' layers:
+     - 'api' layer:
-     - the API operations using RestTemplate
+       - API operations are tested using RestTemplate
+     - 'app' layer:
-     - the Surge Pricing Model
+       - Surge Pricing Model
        - the Spring Data JPA queries and repositories
+     - Test technologies used: JUnit, Spring Test, Spring Dev Tools, and RestTemplate

 4. *Explanations*:
     a. *Application*: